ez-krk/whitehat/app/articles/docs/en/general/legal-discharge.md

 ---
-id: general-motivation
+id: general-legal-discharge
-title: motivation
+title: legal discharge
-description: Motivation for the development of Skeet, an open-source full-stack serverless framework
+description: explanaing how we legally discharge whitehats
 ---

-## bug bounty protocol : but anonymous, faster and fair.
+## explanaing how we legally discharge whitehats

 bug bounty protocols often requires researchers to disclose their identity, the process is very bureaucratic and time-consuming for both parties involved, which causes harm for both parties, and often discourage whitehat hackers from getting their hands dirty.